TheoBacqueyrisse/cloud-computing-emissions/README.md

 ## Using our Code

-In order to use the first part of our code, you need 3 things:
+In order to use the first part of our code, you need the following things:

-- The username to your github account
 - A GitHub Personal Access Token
 - A Climatiq API token